 New processes, like drawing unicase come with surprises.
 The a and g forms are the same, flipped.

-The scope is very limited for now.
+The scope is covering central European languages for now.
 But it features a .notdef with two stylistic sets.
 Very exotic.

 As always, big thanks to FutureFonts, the most awesome platform and team for processes and projects that can be their true and organic growing self.
 It's so much fun.